FRINXio/Learning-Labs/labs/06-labs-access-lists/0-intro.md

 # FRINX OpenDaylight & UniConfig - Access Lists

-In this lab you will learn to create, edit, remove and place access-lists on devices using FRINX OpenDaylight (ODL) with UniConfig.
-You will also learn how to monitor and confirm that access lists were created, edited, removed or placed on the device.
+In this lab you will learn to create, remove and place access-lists on devices using FRINX OpenDaylight (ODL) with UniConfig.
+You will also learn how to monitor and confirm that access lists were created, removed or placed on the device.

 ## Objectives